zetlen/camelspace/README.md

 ![camelspace](https://user-images.githubusercontent.com/1643758/55430521-f73b0e80-5553-11e9-8aed-3c74e33f5a50.jpg)

-Your code is good, but it could be _great_ code, it it was [twelve-factor](https://12factor.net/) code.
+Your code is good, but it could be _great_ code, if it was [twelve-factor](https://12factor.net/) code.
 You're supposed to configure twelve-factor apps with [environment variables](https://12factor.net/config), because they are simple, cross-platform, easy to combine and override, and separate from code.
 Then again, actually _using_ them is all like:

 ```sh
 # It's a flat dictionary with no namespacing or hierarchy.